 When you find a record of interest, use the plus button in the image viewer toolbar at the top to add notes about people, places and dates the record mentions.
 For example, if a record refers to a woman by her married surname, you could add her maiden name.
 These annotations become searchable, and others interested in that record can contact you through the site.
 Note that the plus button on the right enlarges the image.

 Occasionally, a name in an index is linked to the wrong record, but if you browse around, you might find the right record.
 Searching for the name Reuben Shaubhut, I got a match in US Veterans Administration Pension Payment Cards.
 But it links to the card for Joseph Shaubarker.
 I clicked on View Larger and then on the left arrow to navigate to the previous image and, voilà!
 It’s the card for Reuben Shaubhut.

-You can honor veterans and other ancestors by creating Memorial Pages with photos, stories and links to Fold3 records.
+You can honor veterans and other ancestors by creating memorial pages with photos, stories and links to Fold3 records.
 To start with one of the automatically generated pages created from WWII Army Enlistment records, the Social Security Death Index and other data sets, search for a name.
-You also can use the Start a New Page link to create a page.
+You also can click Memorials > Create a Memorial.
 You can create pages about any person, place or historical event.
 Access your pages by clicking your user name at the top right.